 (In Yoda’s voice) “Buy cheap buy twice you will”.

 …and he was kinda right.

 However, in my case, it was more a case of;

 (Still in Yoda’s voice) “Buy cheap buy 3 times over you idiot”.

 Rather than buy a 4th time over, I decided to get myself an Osprey.
-I chose Osprey because seasoned travellers know that the Osprey brand is synonymous with quality.
+I chose Osprey because seasoned travelers know that the Osprey brand is synonymous with quality.
 Their products are innovative, reliable, durable and very practical.
 Whether your travels simply see you partying beneath the full moon in Phuket, or trekking up Kilimanjaro, Osprey have the right gear for your needs.

-Osprey products are not exactly cheap and at £189, this backpack cost me twice what my first ever Berghaus 65 litre backpack cost me.
+Osprey products are not exactly cheap and at £189, this backpack cost me twice what my first ever Berghaus 65 liter backpack cost me.
 However, as I said, that pack fell to pieces towards the end of my first trip with it which was totally inconvenient seen as I still had to get my stuff back home.